AnuroopGKRishna/terraform/README.md

 ## Creating the Infastructure

 The Infastructure is implemented as a [Terraform Module](https://www.terraform.io/docs/modules/index.html).
-To launch, just run:

-Before apply the terraform provide the default vaaribles in variables.tf so that it can be used globally
+Before  we apply the terraform provide the default vaaribles in variables.tf so that it can be used globally
 ````
 variable "game_name"
 {